Ryan-McBride/cucumber-template/README.md

 ##You should now have all you need to run cucumber!

-Just cd to wherever you stored this repository (or any cucumber repo) in the console, and type "cucumber" without the quotes.
+Just cd to wherever you stored this repository in the console, and type "cucumber" without the quotes.

+You should see a bunch of yellow text explaining a few things about cucumber!

 Type "cucumber -f pretty -f html -o "output.html" without the quotes to store the output in html.

+From here, you're on your own.
+I'm so proud.